The foundations: teaching a trick with rewards

 Which trick should you teach your dog first?

-Start with "touch" (touching your hand with his nose) or "shake off".
-These are ground-level tricks, risk-free, that quickly build confidence and need no equipment.
-Save the jumps and the sitting-up for later.
+Start with "touch" (he puts his nose on your hand) or with "shake it off".
+These are ground-level tricks, risk-free, that build confidence fast and call for no equipment.
+Save the jumps and the rises onto the hind legs for later.

 At what age can you teach your dog tricks?